multiversx/mx-exchange-sc/README.md

 The Pair Contract acts as an AMM for trading two different tokens.
 The AMM is based on liquidity pools and on the already popular `x*y=k` approach.
 The total fee percent for each swap can be configured at the init phrase (at deploy time), although the default value (and the value that will be used) will be `0.3%`, from which `0.25%` will stay in the liquidity pool, `0.05%` will be used to buyback and burn MEX tokens.

-One tehnical subtlety of this contracts is that it only functions with `Fungible Tokens`.
+One technical subtlety of these contracts is that it only functions with `Fungible Tokens`.
 It does not handle neither EGLD nor Semi-Fungible tokens (SFTs) nor Non-Fungible Tokens (NFTs).

-#### Adding liquidty
+#### Adding liquidity

 A user can become a Liquidity Provider by adding liquidity to the pool.
 For doing that, a user has to transfer tokens for both types to the contract.
 By doing this, the user will receive an `LP token`, which will represent his position in the liquidity pool.
 From now on, the user will gain a part of the fees accumulated by swap transactions, until of course, he decides to exit the liquidity pool.

 A user can sell his position or part of his position in the pool at his own willing.
 This can be done by simply transferring LP tokens to another account.
-The LP token is a fungible token and as any other ESDT tokens, it can be transferred directly anywhere whithout the need to interact with any contract.
+The LP token is a fungible token and as any other ESDT tokens, it can be transferred directly anywhere without the need to interact with any contract.

 #### Removing liquidity